Do you know the different types of meditation for kids, their benefits, and how to teach them?

 - Be aware of the effects of the humming on your body and mind.
 Feel the calmness and relaxation that was created.

 Benefits: This method easily creates a sense of calmness and ease in kids, regardless of their capacity to focus and pay attention.

-11. Mindfulness of Thoughts and Feelings (Mind)
+11. Mindfulness Meditation for Kids: Observing Thoughts and Feelings (Mind)

 These last two practices require a bit more mental development on the side of the kid, so it may be suitable for older kids only.

 This particular technique is better practiced after other techniques, once the kid is already calm and attentive.

 - Start by practicing mindfulness of breath (see above) for a couple of minutes.

 - Then become aware of your mind.
 Observe the thoughts, feelings, words, and images showing up in your mind.

 - Watch your thoughts and feelings come and go, like clouds in the sky.
 There is a gentle breeze flowing, so all clouds are moving—none of them can stay.

 - If you like, you can label the clouds as they come.
 For example, “thinking” if it is a thought, and “feeling” or “memory” if it’s a feeling or memory.
 Just place the label on the cloud and let it pass.